Jhonatanssal/Rails-ToDo/README.md

-# Ruby on Rails Capstone project Twitter Redesign
+# Ruby on Rails ToDo App

 ## Built With